-Daniel Colbert, Esq. was introduced to Aquinas Center through a law fellowship with Drexel University.
+Daniel Colbert, Esq. serves as the Vice Chair of the board and was introduced to Aquinas Center through a law fellowship with Drexel University.
 He helped to facilitate the center’s partnership with Liberti Church, which includes the annual Easter Outreach, an ecumenical retreat program for college students, and volunteer opportunities for adults and families.
 Daniel provides important support to the community through immigration related advocacy.
 He enjoys backyard gardening and home brewing.
 Daniel and his wife recently bought a home near the center.

-María Paula Ghiso, Ed.D serves as board Secretary.
-She is an Assistant Professor in the Department of Curriculum and Teaching at Teachers College, Columbia University whose scholarly interests include early childhood literacy, multilingualism, teacher education, and children’s literature.
+María Paula Ghiso, Ed.D serves as the Board Chair.
+She is an Associate Professor in the Department of Curriculum and Teaching at Teachers College, Columbia University whose scholarly interests include early childhood literacy, multilingualism, teacher education, and children’s literature.
 Her current research investigates the transcultural and multilingual literacy practices of Latina/o emergent bilinguals as they document their neighborhood experiences through multimodal forms of inquiry.
 María Paula is a former New York City dual language teacher and has facilitated professional development in a range of national and international contexts.

-Michael Jordan Laskey serves as Vice President of the board.
-He is the director of Life & Justice Ministries for the Diocese of Camden, NJ.
+Michael Jordan Laskey is the director of Life & Justice Ministries for the Diocese of Camden, NJ.
 Before moving to the diocese, Mike was a program coordinator for the Center for FaithJustice, a Catholic nonprofit that runs service immersion trips near Trenton, NJ.
 Mike completed an MA in theology from the University of Notre Dame through the university’s Echo: Faith Formation Leadership Program, and he has a BA in English, also from Notre Dame.
 Mike lives with his wife in Haddon Township, NJ.
 He blogs for the Camden diocese at http://camdenlifejustice.wordpress.com.

-Lan Ngo, Ph.D. was introduced to Aquinas Center through her graduate program at the University of Pennsylvania Graduate School of Education.
+Lan Ngo, Ph.D. serves as the Board Treasurer and was introduced to Aquinas Center through her graduate program at the University of Pennsylvania Graduate School of Education.
 She has been in the field of education for over a decade in various roles, including as a teacher, research fellow, and the director of a university writing center.
 Lan is currently a project manager in edtech at Penn, where she is also an education lecturer.

 Roedy Wibisono is a proud husband and a proud father.
 He seeks to live everyday in God’s name and spread his word thoroughly.
 Roedy is an active member of the St. Thomas Aquinas Catholic Community with leadership roles in the Indonesian Catholic Community or KKI.
 He resides in South Philadelphia.